yatfiw/undergrad-notes/README.md

  </tr>
 </table>

-Note that MATH073 is missing most proofs.
-These are some other courses I'd like to add in the future, in order of decreasing priority.
+There's a couple of other courses I'd like to add in the future, if I get around to it.
 * PHYS024 Mechanics and Wave Motion (SP23)
 * MATH019 Single and Multivariable Calculus (FA22)